Super Bowl LI: Second half

-On the third play of Atlanta's ensuing drive, Freeman missed his blocking assignment on a New England blitz that allowed linebacker Dont'a Hightower to sack Ryan as he was winding up for a pass, resulting in a fumble that was recovered by defensive tackle Alan Branch on the Falcons 25-yard line.
+On the third play of the Falcons' ensuing drive, Freeman missed his blocking assignment on a New England blitz that allowed linebacker Dont'a Hightower to strip-sack Ryan as he was winding up for a pass, with defensive tackle Alan Branch making the recovery on the Falcons' 25-yard line.
 It was Ryan's first turnover in two months.
-New England soon cashed in their scoring opportunity, with Brady throwing a 6-yard touchdown pass to Amendola.
-White then took a direct snap in for a two-point conversion to make the score 28–20 in favor of Atlanta with 5:56 left on the clock.
+New England soon cashed in their scoring opportunity in five plays, with Brady completing four consecutive passes, the last one a 6-yard touchdown pass to Amendola.
+White then took a direct snap in for a two-point conversion to cut the Patriots' deficit to one possession at 28–20 with 5:56 left in regulation.

-On the first play of Atlanta's next possession, Freeman caught a short pass from Ryan and ran it for a 39-yard gain, the longest play of the game for either team.
-Then on 2nd-and-9 from the Patriots 49-yard line, Ryan threw a deep pass to Jones, who made an acrobatic catch at the right sideline for a 27-yard gain, giving the Falcons a first down on the Patriots 22-yard line with 4:40 left on the clock and a chance for a late-game two-score lead that would have clinched the game.
-On the next play, Freeman ran for a 1-yard loss on a tackle by Devin McCourty.
-Atlanta tried to pass the ball on second down, but Flowers sacked Ryan for a 12-yard loss on the Patriots 35-yard line.
-Ryan then completed a 9-yard pass to Mohamed Sanu on 3rd-and-23 to get back into field goal range, but this was nullified by an offensive holding penalty on Matthews.
-Now out of field goal range and faced with 3rd-and-33 from the New England 45-yard line, Ryan threw an incomplete pass, and the team was forced to punt the ball to New England.
+On the first play of Atlanta's next possession, Freeman caught a short pass from Ryan and ran it for a 39-yard gain, the longest play of the game.
+Then on 2nd-and-9 from the Patriots 49-yard line, Ryan threw a deep pass to Jones, who made an acrobatic catch at the right sideline for a 27-yard gain, giving the Falcons a first down on the New England 22 with 4:40 left on the clock and a chance to cement their first Super Bowl title with a possible field goal attempt.
+However, the tired Atlanta offense began to face a resurgent New England defense on the next three downs.
+On the next play, Freeman ran for a 1-yard loss on a tackle by safety Devin McCourty.
+Then, two critical offensive miscues on back-to-back plays resulted in one of the biggest missed opportunities in Super Bowl history.
+Ryan tried to pass the ball on second down, but Flowers sacked him for a 12-yard loss on the 35-yard line.
+Ryan then completed a 9-yard pass to Sanu on 3rd-and-23, to get back into field goal range, but this was nullified by another offensive holding penalty on Matthews.
+Now out of field goal range and faced with 3rd-and-33 from the New England 45-yard line, Ryan threw an incomplete pass.
+Atlanta was forced to punt the ball back to New England.